Home

 images (1)

-Flowers: Cotoneaster
+Plants: Cotoneaster

 There is a bush growing in the back yard that has nearly taken over our landscaping.
 It is an evergreen that lies relatively flat, as its green branches shoot out several feet a year.
 The distinctive red berries are very attractive and give the plant a soft, Christmas-like appearance.
 That said, it is a fierce competitor for light and will smother many plants below its canopy.
 Not knowing the name of the plant, I asked Eli Thompson, our expert gardener, for her knowledge bank.
-She said:
+She quickly said:

 When we moved into the house in 2002, the railroad ties in our back yard were held in place with English Ivy and the St. John’s Wart.
 The roots were so thick, and deep, they killed everything else in the garden.
 We made short work of those weeds (with weed killer), and extra rich soil.
 Terracing was the way to go, so we planted a special tiered garden with all new mulch and new plants we loved.

 A relative of the rose family (Rosaceae), the cotoneaster is a diverse genus of flowering plants native to Asia, Europe and North Africa.
 According to Wikipedia, plant relatives include hawthorns (Crataegus), firethorns (Pyracantha), photinias (Photinia), and rowans (Sorbus).
 There are between 70 and 300 different species of cotoneaster, depending on what source you refer to.
 The majority are shrubs, like in our yard, or small trees.
 They are often in alpine areas growing in the Himalayas, and in woodland gaps at lower altitudes.
+The Rosaceae have three predominant plants of note: Rockspray Cotoneaster (Cotoneaster horizontalis)

 Here are a few more pictures of this unusual plant, as it moves across the landscape.

-rockspray cotoneaster 284_0_Cotoneaster-horizontalis-Faechermispel 003335.006 imageshttp://en.wikipedia.org/wiki/Cotoneaster
+rockspray cotoneaster

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.